Biden Attempts To Tackle US Gun Violence epidemic - UrduPoint

 Biden's six measures included a proposed rule to "stop proliferation of ghost guns," as firearms built from home kits are known.
 The White House says these homemade weapons are especially of concern because they have no serial numbers and cannot be traced after being used in crimes.

-Another proposed rule will be tightening regulations on arm braces designed to stabilize pistols, a device used by the man who killed 10 people in Colorado last month.
+Another proposed rule will be tightening regulations on arm braces designed to stabilize pistols, a device used by the man who killed 10 people in a Colorado grocery store last month.
 Under the rule, pistols with braces would be classified as short-barreled rifles, putting them under stricter control.

 Other measures include boosting support for agencies involved in tackling community violence and ordering the first comprehensive report on firearms trafficking in the United States since 2000.